Skip to main content UVA Health logo of UVA Health

 But on Sept.
 16, 2012, in the middle of the night, his heart suddenly stopped pumping.
 Three weeks later, it happened again.
 Fortunately, his wife woke up both times and performed life-saving CPR until paramedics arrived to rush Adrian to UVA Medical Center.

 Blood tests eventually revealed that Chance inherited a rare heart disorder that can trigger nocturnal sudden cardiac arrest because of a dangerous heart rhythm.
-He is one of very few people to survive two cardiac arrests.
+He is one of very few people to survive 2 cardiac arrests.

 Diagnosing Brugada Syndrome